reid23/yet-another-pompfen-store/ORDER.md

 A few comments:
 - If you have an existing core, I would highly recommend getting a hardware kit and installing it yourself instead of buying a new core.
 It will cut cost significantly, and the process is very easy.
 You need superglue, a tape measure, a lighter or heat gun, and some tape (preferrably athletic tape, but any should do).
 - If you're replacing an old blade, if the cover is still in good shape, buy a blade without the cover!
 It's much less labor for me and thus much cheaper for you.
-- Pommels are a separate additional cost because everyone has their own preferences on pommels so if you don't like mine you can make your own instead.
 - No tape is applied to the handles by default.
 If you want it, you need to add it yourself.
 Everyone has a different opinion on how this should be done, so I'm just going to leave it up to you.